-(BLM 2005) are the basis for the assumption of analysis for these parcels.
+The Moab Field Office Reasonably Foreseeable Development Scenario for Oil and Gas in the Moab Master Leasing Plan Area (BLM 2012), Canyon Country District, and the Moab Field Office RMP RFD (BLM 2005) are the basis for the assumption of analysis for these parcels.
 Fifty parcels encompassing 78,790.85 acres are within the MLP, and are located within the Salt Wash-Big Flat development area.
 Sixteen parcels comprising of 25,388.73 acres are completely in the MLP area, located in Hatch Point development area.
 For wells located in the MLP Hatch Point, it is projected that an average of 3 wells per year would be drilled over the entire RFDS 15 year period totaling 45 wells (BLM 2012).
 The average disturbance for a well is approximately 8.2 acres.
 There has been a combined total of 50 wells drilled in the Salt Wash-Big Flat and Hatch Point areas drilling the past 30 years.
 This is an average of 1.7 wells per year or 5 wells every 3 years.
 Since 2007, 23 wells out of 27 wells were drilled with the Salt Wash-Big Flat and Hatch Point Areas.
 This gives a 6-year combined average for these two areas of nearly 4 wells per year.
 The Moab MLP area contains 783,381 acres.
 The proposed action to offer 50 parcels within the Salt Wash-Big Flat would compose of 0.25 percent of the total BLM acreage.
 For the purpose of this analysis it is assumed that 50 nominated parcels encompassing 78,790.85 acres will result in 14 wells and 114.8 acres (one well pad and access road disturbance at 8.2 acres).
 The proposed action to offer 16 parcels within the Hatch Point would compose of 0.12 percent of the total BLM acreage.
 For the purpose of this analysis it is assumed that the 52 nominated parcels encompassing will result in 23 wells and 188.6 acres (one well pad and access road disturbance at 8.2 acres).

-Parcels 052, 081, 082, 083, 085, 117 and 120 are partially outside the MLP in the RMP and all are located in the Eastern Paradox development area (outside of the MLP).
-Parcel 136 is the only remaining parcels outside the MLP.
 The 2005 RFDS to the MFO RMP projected that an average of about 26 wells per year for a total of about 390 wells over the next 15 years in the Book Cliffs (3-15 wells per year), Greater Cisco (3-10 wells per year), Roan Cliffs (0-1 wells per year), Salt Wash (0-2 wells per year), Big Flat-Hatch Point (3-5 wells per year), Lisbon Valley (2-4 wells per year), and Eastern Paradox (1-3 wells per year) development areas (BLM 2005).
 These projections provide a range of potential drilling activity, and are not thresholds for drilling activity.
 It is recognized that there would be some years with little to no drilling (<12 to 0 wells), and other years that may exceed 26 wells.
 However, it is estimated that only 50 percent of the wells drilled in Moab would be capable of production and the remaining 50 percent would be plugged, abandoned, and reclaimed.
 The average disturbance for a well is approximately 8.2 acres.
 The proposed action to offer for lease would compose of 0.3 percent of the total BLM acreage.
 The RMP RFD area contains 1,241,936 acres.
-For the purposed of this analysis it is assumed that one nominated parcel outside the MLP encompassing 2,440.64 acres will result in one well and 8.2 acres (one well pad and access road disturbance at 8.2 acres).
+For the purposes of this analysis it is assumed that one nominated parcel outside the MLP encompassing 2,440.64 acres will result in one well and 8.2 acres of disturbance (one well pad and access road disturbance at 8.2 acres).